marksherriff/cs4730-f24-website/syllabus.md

 ### Course Requirements
 {: .no_toc }
-1. Prereq: Old Curriculum - CS 2150 / New Curriculum - CS 3140
-2. __MUST__ attend class regularly.
+You should meet the following requirements to take this class:

+*  __Prerequisite: CS 2150 --OR-- CS 3140 with a grade of C- or higher.__  Students that do not meet this prerequisite may be dropped at any point from the class.
+It is the student's responsibility to check this prerequisite and/or speak with the instructor ASAP.
+*  Willing and able to attend in-person lectures.
+*  Be a meaningful contributor to your team project, which includes being in contact with your team AND writing code that will be incorporated into the final version of the product.
-3. You will be expected to learn programming languages and platforms on your own in this class!
-If you don’t feel comfortable with this, please talk to Prof. Sherriff as soon as possible!
+*  You will be expected to learn programming languages and platforms on your own in this class!
+If you don’t feel comfortable with this, please talk to the staff as soon as possible!

 ### Textbooks
 {: .no_toc }